 Kentucky Firewise Community Grants

 The Kentucky Division of Forestry, in cooperation of the USDA Forest Service, is pleased to announce the Kentucky Firewise Community Grant Program.
 Grants are awarded for projects to reduce the wildfire risk and/or hazard in Kentucky's wildland/urban interface communities.
 Grant priority will be given based on community-at-risk level, establishment of a local Firewise Council of Board, and type of project submitted.
-The 2019 grant is not available yet.
-Check back for further details.
+Download a copy of the 2019 Firewise Grant Application here.

 E-mail Kessley Baker with any questions you may have.